 The Oakland Fire Department is the primary emergency response service provider for the city and provides comprehensive strategies and training in fire prevention, fire suppression, emergency medical services, emergency preparedness, 911 services, and community-based fire services.
-Through Communities of Oakland Respond to Emergencies (CORE), the Oakland Fire Department provides free emergency preparedness and response training for individuals, neighborhood groups, and communitybased organizations in Oakland.
-Similarly, the Fire Department also offers Community Emergency Response Training (CERT) programs, which train volunteers in basic disaster response skills.
+Through Communities of Oakland Respond to Emergencies (known as the CORE program), the Oakland Fire Department provides free emergency preparedness and response training for individuals, neighborhood groups, and community-based organizations in Oakland.
+Similarly, the Fire Department also offers Community Emergency Response Training (CERT) programs, which train volunteers in basic disaster response skills until professional first responders arrive.
 OFD operates 25 fire stations throughout the City (shown in Figure SAF-12, along with other emergency service infrastructure and existing municipal resilience hubs) and employs approximately 500 sworn full-time fire fighters.
-The OFD aims to provide emergency service within seven minutes of notification

-90 percent of the time-this emergency response time can be met in all areas located within 1.5 miles of a fire station.
+The OFD aims to provide emergency service within seven minutes of notification 90 percent of the time-this emergency response time can be met throughout the entire city and there are no areas in Oakland where there is a lack of adequate fire service.